 I also spent nearly a year reporting from Bangladesh, Cambodia and Myanmar.

-I have a BA in English Literature and Modern History from the University of Sydney, and am currently completing a masters degree in human rights remotely part-time from Curtin University.
+I have a BA in English Literature and Modern History from the University of Sydney, and am currently completing a masters degree in human rights remotely part-time from Curtin University in Perth.

 I have dual Canadian citizenship and also the right to work in the UK.